nasa/astrobee/scripts/docker/readme.md

 - Check the system requirements.
 - Follow the Docker-option install steps 1-2, install Docker and check out the Astrobee Robot Software (ARS).

-# Option 1: Using Visual Studio Code (experimental!)
+# Option 1: Using Visual Studio Code

 You may find it helpful to use VSCode's Docker integration to help you interactively develop inside a Docker container.

-Our team is tentatively moving in the direction of encouraging all developers to work this way, but our VSCode approach is still considered highly experimental and could change a lot.
+Our team is tentatively moving in the direction of encouraging all developers using docker to work this way, but our VSCode approach is still considered highly experimental and could change a lot.

 ## Install VSCode and the Dev Containers plugin